Abhinav-main/TravelPackageManagementSystem/README.md

-**Travel Agency Management System**
+**Travel Package Management System**

-This repository contains the implementation of a software system designed for travel agencies to efficiently manage their travel packages, itineraries, and passengers.
-The system is implemented in Java, adhering to the specified guidelines and providing the following key features:
+Welcome to the Travel Agency Management System repository!
+This software system is designed to help travel agencies efficiently organize their travel packages, itineraries, and passenger information.
+The system is implemented in Java, adhering to the specified guidelines.
+Below is an overview of the key features and how to get started.

-**Specifications**
-Travel Package Management:

-Each travel package has a name, passenger capacity, itinerary (list of destinations), and a list of its passengers.
+**Overview**
+**Classes**

+**Activity**

+Represents an activity available at a destination.
+Attributes: name, description, cost, capacity.

+**Destination**

-Destinations include a name and a list of available activities.
+Represents a destination with a list of available activities.
-Activities are defined by a name, description, cost, and capacity, available at specific destinations.
-Passenger Categories:

-Passengers are categorized as standard, gold, or premium.
-Standard passengers have a balance, deducting the activity cost from their balance during sign-up.
-Gold passengers receive a 10% discount on activity costs, deducted from their balance.
+Attributes: name, activities (list).

+**GoldPassenger**

+Extends Passenger class for gold category passengers.
+Implements methods for signing up for an activity with a 10% discount.

+**Passenger**

+Represents a passenger with basic information and signed-up activities.
+Attributes: passengerName, passengerNumber, balanceAmount, signedUpActivities (map).

+**PremiumPassenger**

+Extends Passenger class for premium category passengers.
-Premium passengers can sign up for activities for free.
+Implements methods for signing up for activities for free.

-Functionality:
+**TravelPackage**

+Represents a travel package with a name, capacity, destinations, and passengers.
+Attributes: name, capacity, destinations (list), passengers (list).

+**TravelPackagesManagementSystemApplication**

+Main class for running the application.
+Includes a sample scenario in the main method.
+Features

+**Print Itinerary**

-Print itinerary of the travel package, including package name, destinations, and details of activities available at each destination.
+Prints the travel package itinerary with destination details and available activities.

+**Print Passenger Details**

-Print the passenger list of the travel package, including package name, passenger capacity, number of enrolled passengers, and details of each passenger.
+Prints the passenger list for a travel package, including individual details.

-Print details of an individual passenger, including name, passenger number, balance (if applicable), and a list of signed-up activities.
+**Print Activity Spaces**

-Print details of activities with available spaces, including the number of spaces available.
+Prints details of activities with available spaces.

 Sub-Tasks
 **1. Higher Level Diagram**
 A block diagram indicating the interaction between different sub-blocks.